standard-for-public-code/standard-for-public-code/glossary.md

 Public policy is the process by which governments translate their political vision into programmes and actions to deliver outcomes.

+At the national level, policy and legislation (the law) are usually separate.
+The distinction is often more blurred in local government.

 In the Standard the word 'policy' refers to policy created and adopted by public organizations such as governments and municipalities.

 ## Public code